 What’s more, that necessity has become more pronounced in light of the fact that today’s consumers are not only more informed, they’re more interconnected as well.
 Never has it been easier to spread information about bad business practices, all thanks to Facebook, Twitter, Yelp, Angie’s List and the like.

 It’s not unexpected, then, that the demand for products that use natural ingredients has also been on the rise.
-29% of consumers are looking for all-natural ingredients in skin care products, while ingredient transparency is sought by 19% of consumers, according to Euromonitor International Beauty Survey in 2018.
+29% of consumers are looking for all-natural ingredients in skin care products, while ingredient transparency is sought by 19% of consumers, according to Euromonitor International Beauty Survey in 2019.

-The desire for transparency is inspiring new models for delivering quality cosmetics minus mark-ups, which some companies have fully embraced.
+Furthermore, the desire for transparency is inspiring new models for delivering quality cosmetics minus mark-ups, which some companies have fully embraced.
 These models allow companies to sell direct-to-consumer and this, in turn, allows them to cut down on supply chain costs and offer affordable products at the same high level of quality.

 Legislation on cosmetic ingredient analysis